aimeos/laravel-cms/docs/graphql-pages.md

 Required parameters are:

 input
-: JSON object with key/value pairs for the page properties
+: JSON object with key/value pairs for the [page properties](../graphql-datatypes.md#page-properties)

 parent (optional)
 : ID of the parent where the new page will be inserted below

 ref (optional)
 : ID of the page the new one will be inserted before

+The `contents` and `files` properties in the `input` parameter must be passed if shared content elements or files are referenced in the `data` or `meta` property:

+contents (list of IDs)
+: List of IDs from the shared content elements which are referenced in `data` or `meta` sections

+files (list of IDs)
+: List of IDs from the files which are referenced in `data` or `meta` sections

 The second parameter in the `addPage()` is still `parent_id` but followed by the ID of the page where the new pages should be inserted before.
 Like the other mutations it returns: